nvsmith/axon/README.md

 ## About This Project

 Axon is a minimalist, dependency-free WordPress theme built for clarity, speed, and extensibility.
-It's meant to be developer-friendly, WooCommerce-compatible, and designed as a clean starting point for custom site builds and easy modular development, targeting PHP 8+ environments.
+It's meant to be developer-friendly, WooCommerce-compatible, and designed as a clean starting point for custom site builds and easy modular development.

 <!-- <div align="center">